HasanMal1k/HasanMal1k/README.md

 ## Welcome 🎊
 I'm Hasan Malik, a Pakistan-based developer who sometimes shuts myself off just to perfect the color palette on my websites.
+Right now I'm working on [upwork](https://www.upwork.com/freelancers/~0132f23066f33637cb).
 Primarily, I work with the React, Next.js, and Tailwind stack.
 Right now, I'm exploring the world of WebGL and web animations, especially Three.js and GLSL.

 I love to learn and am always looking for new opportunities to grow and collaborate with awesome people in the coding world and IRL.
-Thanks for checking out my GitRepo!
-Feel free to mail me or ping me on LinkedIn.
+Thanks for checking out my [GitRepo](https://github.com/HasanMal1k)!
+Feel free to mail me or ping me on [LinkedIn](https://www.linkedin.com/in/hasan-mal1k/).

 If you need guidance on the web dev side of coding, I'm here to share.
 Let's make this better together 🌟✨
 <!--